 Depending upon your own state’s open records laws, you might be able to check with local police and sheriffs, state police, courts, from justice court all the way up to U.S. District Court.
 Then check with local, county, state and federal jails and prisons – including the probation department and the parole department.
 This is a good time to plug in any aliases.

 7: Look for employment information

 Make direct calls to his or her current and past employers.
 Many times they won’t ask who you are if you simply ask for the personnel department and then matter-of-factly say, “employment verification please.”
 If they ask who you are, of course tell the truth.
 Try to get a copy of the company, corporate or government phone directory for his or her work establishment.
 Ask current or former employers for a copy of his or her resume.
 Ask your subject for it.
 Check state corporation and federal SEC records for involvement in corporations.
 Look for the legal owner of his or her car.
 Is it his employer’s credit union?
 The Postal Credit Union, etc.?

 8: Verify professional licenses, credentials, degrees and awards

 If the person is a physician, dentist or any other type of licensed healthcare worker, you must verify the license.
 If you’ve asked him or her for their resume, check out every claim.
 If there’s a Who’s Who listing for the person, check out every claim.
 Many such directories don’t check.
 Check high schools and universities for graduation verification.
 Get copies of theses and dissertations from the Library of Congress.
 And don’t forget to check out any claims of military service, actual combat, injuries and awards for valor.

-9: Check out campaign contributions, filings and conflict of interest statements
+9: Check campaign contributions, filings and conflict of interests